Initiating a submission

-ANONYMITY: Manuscripts must not include any detail that might enable the identification of the author, such as identifying metadata and personal notes (e.g., acknowledgments, thanks, references to oral presentation, etc.).
-When referring to their own writings, authors must make sure that they do not talk of themselves, as authors of such writings, in the first person.
+ANONYMITY: Manuscripts shall not include any detail that might enable the identification of the Author, such as identifying metadata and personal notes (e.g., acknowledgments, references to oral presentation, etc.).
+When referring to their own writings, Authors shall make sure that they do not talk of themselves, as the Authors of such writings, in the first person.

 - Sections.
 The text of an article or note should be divided into numbered sections (1., 2., 3.) and possibly subsections (1.1., 2.2.).
 Sections and subsections, when used, shall have their own headings.

 - Abbreviations.
 Latin abbreviations shall be italicised (etc., et al.).
 A list of abbreviations can be found below.
 Non-standard abbreviations shall be explained the first time they appear in the article.

 - Use Times or Times New Roman 12-point for the text, 10-point for footnotes, 11-point for block quotations.

 - The entire document shall be single-spaced and contain page numbers in the bottom right corner, in order to facilitate the review process.